NYC Securities Lawyer

 Lowey Dannenberg represents clients in cases involving financial fraud, auction rate securities, options backdating, Ponzi schemes, challenges to unfair mergers and tender offers, statutory appraisal proceedings, proxy contests and election irregularities, failed corporate governance, stockholder agreement disputes, and customer/brokerage firm arbitration proceedings.

-Our White Plains securities litigation practice has recovered billions of dollars in the aggregate.
+Our sophisticated securities litigation attorneys have collectively recovered billions of dollars for investors.
 But the value of Lowey’s accomplishments is measured by more than dollars.
-As a top securities plaintiff law firm, Lowey has also achieved landmark, long-term corporate governance changes at public companies, including reversing results of elections and returning corporate control to the companies’ rightful owners, its stockholders.
+As plaintiffs, Lowey’s top securities lawyers have also achieved landmark, long-term corporate governance changes at public companies, including reversing results of elections and returning corporate control to the companies’ rightful owners, its stockholders.

 Representative Cases

 Community Health Systems.
-Lowey serves as lead counsel representing the New York City Pension Funds and the certified class of investors in Community Health Systems (“CHS”).
-After more than 8-1/2 of hard-fought litigation at the district court and appellate levels, Lowey recently achieved a $53.0 million settlement with CHS and the company’s CEO and former CFO.
-Upon final approval in June 2020, the settlement will provide redress for investors in CHS common stock from July 2006 through October 2011.
+Lowey served as lead counsel representing the New York City Pension Funds and the certified class of investors against one of the nation’s largest hospital systems, Community Health Systems (“CHS”).
+After nearly 9 years of hard-fought litigation at the district court and appellate levels, Lowey achieved a $53 million settlement with CHS and the company’s CEO and former CFO, which was finally approved in all respects on June 19, 2020 and provided redress for investors in CHS common stock from July 2006 through October 2011.

 Norfolk Retirement Systems v.
 Community Health Systems, Inc., No. 11-cv-00433 ( M.D.
 Tenn.)
 (ETR).